infinity-innovative-projects/candycrop/README.md

-  setBgColor(Color.BLACK) //Sets the background color of the view setOverlayColor(Color.argb(150,0,0,0)) //Sets the color of the overlay setAspectRatio(1,1) //Sets the aspect ratio of the cropping section setCropSize(mOptions.cropSize) //Sets the size of the cropping section.
-1=Full screen, 0.5=Half screen setDrawRect(mOptions.drawRect) //Sets if the border of the cropping section is visible setInitialRotation(mOptions.rotation) //Sets the initial rotation of the loaded image.
+  setBgColor(Color.BLACK) //Sets the background color of the view setOverlayColor(Color.argb(150,0,0,0)) //Sets the color of the overlay setAspectRatio(1,1) //Sets the aspect ratio of the cropping section setCropSize(0.8) //Sets the size of the cropping section.
+1=Full screen, 0.5=Half screen setDrawBorder(true) //Sets if the border of the cropping section is visible setInitialRotation(90) //Sets the initial rotation of the loaded image.
 Must be 0, 90, 180 or 270 }
 ```
 ## Changelog